Skip to main content

 An air parcel accelerates northward from a high to low pressure area.

-Figure \(\PageIndex{3}\): A parcel at Point A will experience the Pressure Gradient Force (PGF) and start moving towards lower pressure (Point C).
-Once it starts moving, it will begin to experience the Coriolis force, causing it to turn to the right in the Northern Hemisphere.
+Figure \(\PageIndex{3}\): A parcel is located at Point A, 50 km south of Point C and 50 km north of Point B. The parcel will experience the Pressure Gradient Force (PGF) and begin moving northward toward the lower-pressure area (Point C).
+Once the parcel accelerates, it begins experiencing the Coriolis force, causing it to turn to the right in the Northern Hemisphere.
 (CC BY 4.0Alicia Mullens)

 A northward-moving air parcel is deflected to the right by the Coriolis force.

-Figure \(\PageIndex{4}\): As the parcel continues to accelerate, the Coriolis Force intensifies, curving the wind further to the right, while PGF continues to pull the parcel towards lower pressure.
-(CC BY 4.0Alicia Mullens)
+Figure \(\PageIndex{4}\): As the parcel accelerates from Point A, the Coriolis Force intensifies, curving the wind further to the right, while PGF continues to pull the parcel towards lower pressure (Point C).
+(CC BY 4.0Alicia Mullens) Alternative description of the image.

 The pressure gradient force equals Coriolis force, resulting in geostrophic flow.